aflag/dsdb/README.md

 second.
 That's about the worst case scenario (the read improvement outlined may very well make that number a lot bigger).
 I ran that benchmark on my lenovo desktop, which has SSD HD.
 Please run it yourself and report back :)

+My desktop PC (with old disk based HD) set me back to 436 reads+writes per second.
+My linode machine, which supposely uses SSD, gets me 379 reads+writes per second.

+It all comes to show that reading and writing to disk is not THAT slow :P Thankfully all those numbers are bigger than what I need :)